 - keep good and accurate records of everything spent or received throughout the scope of the power of attorney; and

-- act only within the scope of authority granted in the power of attorney.
+- act only within the scope of authority granted in the power of attorney.3See Id.

 A principal may also nominate in the power of attorney a conservator or guardian to be appointed by the court if the principal is ever determined to be incapacitated.

-Under Utah Code § 75-9-114, an agent that acts in good faith is not liable to any beneficiary of the principal’s estate plan for the failure to preserve the plan.
+Under Utah Code § 75-9-114, an agent that acts in good faith is not liable to any beneficiary of the principal’s estate plan for failing to preserve the plan.

-An agent that acts with care, competence, and diligence for the best interest of the principal is not liable solely because the agent also benefits from the act or has an individual or conflicting interest in relation to the property or affairs of the principal.
+An agent that acts with care, competence, and diligence for the principal’s best interest is not liable solely because the agent also benefits from the act or has an individual or conflicting interest in relation to the property or affairs of the principal.

 5. Can I change authorized agents?

 Can one change the authorized agent(s) in a power of attorney?
 Yes, an authorized agent can be changed.
 A principal can change or revoke a power of attorney at any time.
 To change a power of attorney, one must essentially do all of the things one did to initially establish the power of attorney.
-The change must be in writing, signed, and notarized, and at the time of the change, the principal must understand that he or she is appointing an agent to handle his or her affairs.
+The change must be in writing, signed, and notarized, and at the time of the change, the principal must understand that they are appointing an agent to handle their affairs.

-If the power of attorney is revoked, it needs to be dated and signed in writing, but it does not need to be notarized.
+If the power of attorney is revoked, it must be dated and signed in writing, but it does not need to be notarized.
 The agent must receive a copy of the revocation.

 6. How do I execute a power of attorney?

 In Utah, in order to execute a power of attorney document, it must be signed by the principal before a notary public.
-If the principal is not able to physically sign the document, then another person acting at the principal’s direction and in the principal’s conscious presence may sign the document before a notary public.
+If the principal cannot physically sign the document, another person acting at the principal’s direction and in the principal’s conscious presence may sign the document before a notary public.4See Id.

 7. Does a power of attorney ever terminate?